graphiks/Port-Windows-11-Raphael/guide/install-2.md

 ##### Boot into Windows
 After having flashed the UEFI image, reboot your phone.

-Your device will nlw set up Windows.
+Your device will now set up Windows.
 This will take some time.
 It will eventually reboot, and after that the initial setup (oobe) should launch.

 ## Setting up Windows
 > You will have to run the limited setup because Wi-Fi does not work during boot.